cdelahousse/Radio-Tray-Documentation/background.markdown

 While documenting this project, I found a lot of what I learned in class invaluable and very applicable.
 I'll relate the project to course material section by section.

+#### Distribution Install Processes
 The installation section explores what we learned in class about Package Management.
 We learned of how apt-get looks through lists of repositories for your desired application.
 I extended on this by showing the user how to add private repositories and their advantages.
 I also explored other package management solutions for different distributions.

+#### Installing From Source

+In class, we only briefly looked at how to install applications from source.
+What I found interesting about this section is I learned how Python packages modules as opposed to standard package management system.

+#### Program Components

+This section visits what we learned in class about how programs rely on different dependencies and libraries.